github/codeql-coding-standards/c/cert/src/rules/EXP37-C/CallPOSIXOpenWithCorrectArgumentCount.md

-# EXP37-C: Pass the correct number of arguments to the POSIX open function.
+# EXP37-C: Pass the correct number of arguments to the POSIX open function

 This query implements the CERT-C rule EXP37-C: